Imagery & imagery rescripting

 Description & examples of imagery rescripting Download from CommonLanguagePsychotherapy.org

 Smucker's original paper on imagery rescripting Download from Mervin-Smucker.de

 Imagery rehearsal therapy (IRT)

-Often used for treatment of trauma-related nightmares
+Imagery rehearsal therapy is often used for treatment of trauma-related nightmares.

 Exposure, relaxation, and rescripting therapy (ERRT)